frank-mitchell-com/namegen/README.md

 ### Random Name Generator Grammar Format

 The grammars for `namegen.py` constructs a name as a sequence of *syllables*.
-Each grammar specification is a single JSON Object with the following keys:
+Each grammar specification is a single Python `dict` ith the following keys:

 `min_syllables`:
 : The minimum number of syllables in a name.